JohnnyBazooka89/StSModTheBlackbeard/README.md

 * https://github.com/kiooeht/ModTheSpire/wiki/List-of-Known-Mods

 ## Contact ##
+- To report a bug, please create an [issue](https://github.com/JohnnyBazooka89/StSModTheBlackbeard/issues).
+You can also find me on Slay the Spire discord, on channel #unsupported-modding.
-If you want to contact me, please send an e-mail to johnnybazooka89 \_a_t_ gmail dot com.
+- If you really want to contact me, please send an e-mail to johnnybazooka89 \_a_t_ gmail dot com.